Dental Implants in Olathe, KS

 What is a dental implant?

-A dental implant is a permanent new root for a missing tooth.
-It is a titanium screw that is placed into the jaw bone.
-An abutment and crown is then placed on the implant to provide a new tooth that is permanent and looks just like a natural tooth.
+A dental implant is a long-lasting replacement for a lost tooth's root.
+A titanium screw is inserted into the jaw bone.
+The implant is then covered with an abutment and crown to create a permanent replacement tooth that mimics the appearance of a natural tooth.

 How are dental implants different than dentures?

-Dentures are a removable set of teeth or partial set of teeth that need to be removed and cared for in a special manner.
-They can often feel bulky and are difficult to get used to.
-Dental implants are a permanent replacement for missing teeth that can be cared for just like natural teeth.
+A detachable full or partial set of teeth called dentures must be taken out and maintained in a particular way.
+They can frequently seem heavy and are challenging to get used to.
+Dental implants are a long-lasting option for missing teeth that can be maintained similarly to healthy teeth.

 What are the benefits of dental implants?